Howell, Dorothy J. 1933-2020

 She was born on Aug.
 1, 1933, to Paul L. and Marie Kathryn Lyle Hardin.

-Dorothy is survived by: her husband, Bud Howell; daughters: Marsha Ingersoll and her husband, Dave, Savannah, Paula Tharp and her husband, Joe Zahnd, Sunrise Beach, Missouri, and Kelly Lemmon, Savannah; seven grandchildren: Amy Morrell and her husband, Dave, Ross Ingersoll and his wife, Mary, Jeff Tharp and his wife, Virginia, Sara Osgood and her husband, Ian; step-grandchildren: Collin Ingram and his wife Jamie, Mia Ingram, and Tess Ingram; Step-children: Deb Shepherd and her husband, Dick, Cindy Rieflin and her husband, Jerry, Jim Howell and his wife, Brazzie, Lora Harry and her husband, Mac, David Howell and his wife, Melody, and Sandy Bush; step-grandchildren: Jake Harry, Josh Harry and his wife, Colton, Jeremy Reighard, and Nathan Reighard and his wife, Sherry, Maria Marshall and her husband, Winston; great-grandchildren: Eddie and Lizzie Ingersoll, Emma, Elise, Grace, and Andrew Morrell, Michael, Ella, Rex, and Evangeline Tharp and Autumn Ingram.
+Dorothy is survived by: her husband, Bud Howell; daughters: Marsha Ingersoll and her husband, Dave, Savannah, Paula Tharp and her husband, Joe Zahnd, Sunrise Beach, Missouri, and Kelly Lemmon, Savannah; seven grandchildren: Amy Morrell and her husband, Dave, Ross Ingersoll and his wife, Mary, Jeff Tharp and his wife, Virginia, Sara Osgood and her husband, Ian, Collin Ingram and his wife, Jamie, Mia Ingram and Tess Ingram; step-children: Deb Shepherd and her husband, Dick, Cindy Reiflin and her husband, Jerry, Jim Howell and his wife, Brazzie, Lora Harry and her husband, Mac, David Howell and his wife, Melody and Sandy Bush; step-grandchildren: Jake Harry, Josh Harry and his wife, Colton, Jeremy Reighard, and Nathan Reighard and his wife, Sherry, Maria Marshal and her husband, Winston; great-grandchildren: Eddie and Lizzie Ingersoll, Emma, Elise, Grace, and Andrew Morrell, Michael, Ella, Rex, and Evangeline Tharp, and Autumn Ingram.

 Graveside services are scheduled for 11 a.m.
 Tuesday, Sept.
 8, 2020, at Savannah Cemetery, Savannah.

-In lieu of flowers the family suggest that memorials may be made to the Savannah United Methodist Church.
+In lieu of flowers, the family suggests memorials be made to the Savannah United Methodist Church.